Darren S. Enenstein, Shareholder

 In addition to litigating matters in New York and the District of Columbia, Enenstein has litigated matters pursuant to pro hac vice in other states and foreign countries including Arizona, Delaware, Florida, Idaho, Kentucky, Minnesota, Missouri, Oregon, and Tennessee.

-Enenstein has led litigation efforts in Switzerland, St. Vincent and the Grenadines, the British Virgin Islands, Thailand, and the United Kingdom.
+Enenstein has led litigation efforts in Switzerland, Israel, St. Vincent and the Grenadines, the British Virgin Islands, Thailand, and the United Kingdom.